 People must be aware of others' perspectives towards the issues that are in discussion, and by welcoming different viewpoints, the company will have more fresh ideas while at the same time, creating an environment where everyone feels connected and encouraged to contribute to the shared mission.

 Create opportunities for relationship development

-In this way, people should also be encouraged to share and reflect on other's needs and expectations, which in turn, clear out possible confusions and strengthen work relationships and performances.
+In this way, people should also be encouraged to share and reflect on others' needs and expectations, which in turn, clear out possible confusion and strengthen work relationships and performances.

 Praises and good words are essential for promoting one-to-one relationships.
-Acknowledge employees hard work with proper rewards can boost office culture and the sense of belongingness.
+Acknowledging employees' hard work with proper rewards can boost office culture and a sense of belongingness.